Laughing out loud in the 70s and 80s: the best comedies

 The funniest comedies of the 70s and 80s

 It was a golden age for comedy.
-Many baby boomers and generation X-ers will remember with nostalgia the hilarious films made in their younger years.
+Many baby boomers and Generation X-ers will remember with nostalgia the hilarious films made in their younger years.
 Here's a list of the best comedies of the 1970s and 1980s, compiled by the British filmmaker Edgar Wright and published by Letterboxd.

 As the maker of films such as 'Baby Driver' and 'Scott Pilgrim vs. the World', Wright knows a thing or two about funny movies.